YottaDB/YDBRust/ARCHITECTURE.md

 TODO: write up why `make_out_buffer_t` should return a `ydb_buffer_t` with a bounded lifetime (but doesn't).

-Instead of copying the metadata for every variable and subscript on each call, there is a separate internal `self.buffer_structs` data structure.
+To avoid having to have different data structures that are kept in sync, we copy the metadata for every variable and subscript on each call.
-This is meant to be exactly the same as the `self.buffers` structure, but FFI compatible.
-That means that it has to be kept in sync:
-`buffer_structs` _must_ be updated to the state of `buffers` before any call to the C API.

-NOTE: this is about to change, see [#12]
+This ensures that the metadata is up-to-date for a small performance penalty (a copy of at most `3*n` machine words), where n is the number of subscripts.

+This also has the major advantage of allowing `get()`, `set()`, `data()`, and `delete()` to be immutable.
+See [#12] for more discussion.

 There is one more catch: on breadth- and depth-first traversal of the tree, the `Key` is updated by the YDB API.
 In this case, we need to do a